nataliesmith123/squad-web/content/talk/_index.md

 ### We've presented our work at a wide variety of conferences and invited talks
++ Rae Anne Martinez (moderator) and Nafeesa Andrabi (speaker).
+Language and Rigor: A conversation on the role of language in epidemiology.
+SER Experts Panel.
+April 23, 2023. *Members of the Society for Epidemiologic Research will be able to access a recording of the panel via the SER library.*
 + Martinez, R.A., Andrabi, N., Goodwin, A.N., Wilbur, R.E., Smith, N.R., Zivich, P.N.
 A cross-disciplinary, systematic review of race and ethnicity in U.S. population health research.
 FMSC 6060: Ethnic Families and Health Disparities.
 Department of Family Science, University of Maryland.
 October 7th, 2021.
 + Martinez, R.A., Andrabi, N., Goodwin, A.N., Wilbur, R.E., Smith, N.R., Zivich, P.N.
 Lessons from interdisciplinary research.
 SOCI 823: Integrating Social and Biological Perspectives on Human Health.
 Department of Sociology, UNC Chapel Hill.
 September 28th, 2021.
 + Martinez, R.A., Andrabi, N., Goodwin, A.N., Wilbur, R.E., Smith, N.R., Zivich, P.N.
 A systematic review of the use of race and ethnicity in U.S. medical and epidemiologic research.
 SER 53rd Annual Meeting.
 Virtual Event due to COVID-19.
 December 2020.